What are the caregiver career options in 2019-2020?

 Home support worker (HWS)

 Depending on where you live certification may be required and you should look into local laws regarding the matter as well as courses available to train you in class or online.
-A caregiver career working with seniors starts above minimum wage, and the job itself requires a caregiver to possess a natural affinity to be with seniors.
+A caregiver career working with seniors starts above minimum wage anywhere from 12$/hr to $40/hr, and the job itself requires a caregiver to possess a natural affinity to be with seniors.

-A private caregiver career for seniors is extremely rewarding, interesting, insightful, exciting, informative, as well as a prosperous career with limitless growth potential.
+A private caregiver career for seniors is extremely rewarding, interesting, insightful, exciting, informative, and has limitless growth potential.
 Caregivers can work with local government in public programs or housing, private residences, Home care, and care agencies.

 Here we offer customizable caregiver documents that make having a caregiver career more secure than ever before.
 Cover and protect yourself the same way agencies do.